 Having experienced ghosting, icing, and simmering myself, many people have attempted to push me into that fray to recover.
 No thanks, is my response.
 I refuse to surf the waves of flatlining ambiguity whizzing by at internet speeds.
 When I am ready, I will go for a connection that shall not be captured by a facial swipe in what Esther astutely calls a race to the bottom.

-I have experienced too many pretty faces with false credentials.
+I have experienced too many pretty faces with shitty personalities.

 Of course, the pursuit of ambiguity comes back to haunt all people involved in this popular scheme.